Green Smoothie Muffins have all the nutrition of a spinach-packed green smoothie — in muffin form! Great for a healthy breakfast or snack.

 green smoothie muffins stacked on top of each other

-These puppies look more like Mud Muffins but I promise that Green Smoothie Muffins are greener in real life and you won’t care anyway because not only are these tender, sweet, and cinnamon-y muffins to die for, but each one is packed with 1/3 cup spinach.
-That means when you’re eating a Green Smoothie Muffin you’re technically eating a salad.
+I know, these gluten free muffins look a little like mud muffins, but I promise that Green Smoothie Muffins are greener in real life and you won’t care anyway because not only are these tender, sweet, and cinnamon-y muffins to die for, but each one is packed with 1/3 cup spinach.

 Watch How to Make Them!